January 26, 2017

 If there’s something beautiful you’d like to share about your religion or one you admire, I would love to hear it! *Also, I apologize for any religions I’ve omitted and for oversimplifying the ones I’ve shared!

-*For photo credits, please see my previous post, Household Help.
+*For photo credits, please see one of my previous posts, Peace.